-- In Blocks 5 and 6 paving shall not be permitted in the front yard within 10 feet of the front property line with the exception of a driveway, patios, and walkways. - Deciduous trees are preferred in the front yards.
+- a.
+In Blocks 5 and 6 paving shall not be permitted in the front yard within 10 feet of the front property line with the exception of a driveway, patios, and walkways. - b.
+Deciduous trees are preferred in the front yards.
 Any type of shrub shall be allowed. - c.
 In Blocks 5 and 6, a minimum of 20% of the area within each parcel must consist of landscaping, which may include hardscaped plazas, outdoor seating/serving areas, walkways within on-site open space areas, and other similar hardscaped on-site amenities.
-Hardscaped elements shall account for no more than two-thirds of the minimum landscaped area requirement. - Low-water use landscaping approaches are encouraged, along with use of green roofs on non-historic structures. - 4.
-Outdoor Lighting
+Hardscaped elements shall account for no more than two-thirds of the minimum landscaped area requirement. - d.
+Low-water use landscaping approaches are encouraged, along with use of green roofs on non-historic structures.

-- Any lighting shall be low intensity to provide for safety and security where needed.
-Install recessed lights, footlights, lights on posts of human scale, or directional lights in unobtrusive locations. - Freestanding lighting not visible to adjacent to property zoned NRCD II or RR shall be no more than 12 feet in height with the exception of street lights - c.
-Exterior lighting adjacent to property zoned NRCD II or RR shall be the minimum required by adopted Building Code and located no higher than 6 feet above grade when on a structure and no higher than 3 feet (such as bollard type lighting) when ground mounted. - Second floor entrances requiring lighting should be situated such that it is not visible to adjacent areas in the NRCD II or RR zones. - Lighting operation/hours may be further limited through applicable review process to assure neighborhood compatibility and safety. - The above conditions are in addition to the outdoor lighting requirements set forth in Article 7-1600; developments shall comply with both this section and Article 7-1600.
+4. Outdoor Lighting

-5. Building Materials in the Non-Historic area
+- a.
+Any lighting shall be low intensity to provide for safety and security where needed.
+Install recessed lights, footlights, lights on posts of human scale, or directional lights in unobtrusive locations. - b.
+Freestanding lighting not visible to adjacent to property zoned NRCD II or RR shall be no more than 12 feet in height with the exception of street lights. - c.
+Exterior lighting adjacent to property zoned NRCD II or RR shall be the minimum required by adopted Building Code and located no higher than 6 feet above grade when on a structure and no higher than 3 feet (such as bollard type lighting) when ground mounted. - d.
+Second floor entrances requiring lighting should be situated such that it is not visible to adjacent areas in the NRCD II or RR zones. - e.
+Lighting operation/hours may be further limited through applicable review process to assure neighborhood compatibility and safety. - f.
+The above conditions are in addition to the outdoor lighting requirements set forth in Article 7-1600; developments shall comply with both this section and Article 7-1600.

-- Front facades shall be composed of brick, wood or a non-organic wood facsimile siding, stucco, or stone; or, a material approved by the Niwot Design Review Committee. - Preapproved paint colors listed in Appendix A may be used; if a color not listed in Appendix A is requested, approval by the Niwot Design Review Committee is required. - Fences shall be wood or wrought iron and shall be no higher than 4 feet in the front yard.
+- 5. Building Materials in the Non-Historic area - a.
+Front facades shall be composed of brick, wood or a non-organic wood facsimile siding, stucco, or stone; or, a material approved by the Niwot Design Review Committee. - b.
+Preapproved paint colors listed in Appendix A may be used; if a color not listed in Appendix A is requested, approval by the Niwot Design Review Committee is required. - c.
+Fences shall be wood or wrought iron and shall be no higher than 4 feet in the front yard.

-6. Building Form
+Building Form

-- Roofs should conform with the existing roof styles on 2nd Avenue within the same block - b.
+- a.
+Roofs should conform with the existing roof styles on 2nd Avenue within the same block. - b.
 Expanses of building façade on any side that are longer than 25 feet may, depending on site conditions and visibility, be required to incorporate design variations to break up the continuity of the wall in an attempt to reduce the possibility of a long monotonous wall. - c.
-Window Placement Second-story windows should incorporate off-sets to minimize direct views into the windows of existing, neighboring structures and where necessary the amount of window area should be minimized to preserve privacy of properties zoned residential. - Second story patios should be avoided or situated to preserve the privacy of adjacent properties zoned NRCD II or RR.
+Second-story windows, patios, and decks shall be designed to minimize adverse impacts on the privacy of adjacent properties zoned NRCD I and Rural Residential.

-7. Mix of Use
+7. Mix of Uses

+a.
 For properties supporting both commercial (any allowed nonresidential uses) and residential uses on the same lot; residential uses should be located on the second floor or behind any commercial units on the first floor.

-8. NRCD I Colors
+NRCD I Colors